 Can I pay my income tax bill with a credit card?

-Yes, you can typically pay your federal income tax bill using a credit card as long as the payment is made through an approved third-party processor.
+Yes, you can typically settle your federal income tax bill using a credit card as long as the payment is made through an approved third-party processor.
 However, you should be aware that there may be processing fees involved in doing so.

 What are the benefits of paying my taxes with a credit card?